 She smiled, it wasn’t a pleasant smile.
 “Ok Doctor.”

-She slid over one of the tablets, I finished my breakfast whilst reading its contents.
+She slid over one of the tablets.
+I finished my breakfast whilst reading its contents.
 Essentially it was a summary of the work we had been doing at the school, complete with video footage of the test from multiple angles.
 The rooms had been under surveillance!

 “Are you sure you want to go down this rabbit hole, Doctor, this is your last chance,” she said, sliding over the second tablet.

 I shook my head, the theatrics was starting to wear thin.
-Looking down at the tablet, I tapped the display it played a video.
-It was a music video, some Korean k-pop girl group dancing around to some catchy tune.
+Looking down at the tablet, I tapped the display and it played a video.
+It was a music video, some Korean k-pop girl group dancing around to some vaguely catchy tune.
 I watched it expecting something to happen, the video ended.

 Dr. Price, pushed the original tablet back towards me, “Watch the classroom footage again.”